 I played the original Fallout games on PC back in the '90s and enjoyed the strategic elements and adventure that they provided.
 Fallout 3 took those elements to the next level by creating a game that combined first-person shooting, role-playing, strategy, and adventure.
 The result was fantastic and remains one of my favorites.
 Fallout 3 is a truly vast game that gives you many choices that will change the game—with excellent graphics and a superb atmosphere it is one of the "must-have" RPG games.

 7. The Elder Scrolls Series

 What sets the series aside is the attention to detail—swaying grass, cascading waterfalls, and views to die for makes the whole game an incredible experience.
-It’s the only game where I’ve climbed a mountain simply to look at the stunning view!
-The ability of the game to provide atmosphere on several levels combining scenery, weather effects and sound effects is simply stunning and make this a very immersive series.
+Skyrim is the only game in which I’ve climbed a mountain simply to look at the stunning view!
+The ability of the game to provide atmosphere on several levels combining scenery, weather effects, and sound effects is simply stunning and makes this a very immersive series.
 Is it perfect?
 No. But it’s very, very close!

 8. The Witcher 1 and 2

-The Witcher series is one of the most original RPG games.
-For once you’re not a hero, but are effectively shunned by many despite being a true hero.
+The Witcher series is one of the most original.
+Despite being a true hero, you’re not considered to be one, and instead, you are effectively shunned by many.
 Set in a very atmospheric medieval world, the game reeks atmosphere and draws you into one of the best plots of any RPG series.
 The combat systems is unique and can be quite challenging.
 For many, the second game was too difficult, but overall the Witcher series is one of the most compelling RPG series of all—it may not have the best graphics or sound, but the overall game is excellent.